Mike Piazza: Acting

 Piazza appeared in the movie Two Weeks Notice.
 He has acted in various TV shows and commercials.
-During the 1994–95 MLB strike, Piazza and a handful of other striking players appeared as themselves in the November 27, 1994, episode of Married...with Children.
+During the 1994–95 MLB strike, Piazza and a handful of other striking players appeared as themselves in the November 27, 1994, episode of Married... with Children.

 On May 3, 2013, Piazza debuted with the Miami City Ballet, saying a few lines in the role of a hit man in the troupe's production of Slaughter on Tenth Avenue.
 Piazza sought to increase the reputation of ballet among sports fans after his daughter attended a ballet school.

 In 2023, Piazza appeared on the Fox reality challenge series Special Forces: World's Toughest Test.

 Personal life

 Piazza described Dodgers teammate Eric Karros as his "best friend in baseball."

 On January 29, 2005, Piazza married actress and Playboy Playmate Alicia Rickter at St. Jude Catholic Church in Miami, Florida.
 Angelica Bridges was the maid of honor.
 Piazza and Rickter have three children.

 Piazza is known to be a fan of heavy metal music and is featured on the album Stronger than Death by Black Label Society.
 He is also godfather to Zakk Wylde's son, Hendrix.
 He often cohosts Eddie Trunk's Friday Night Rocks show on WAXQ ("Q-104.3 FM") in New York City and was featured as the primary guest on an episode of That Metal Show.
 He is also an accomplished drummer and has performed on stage with various bands.

 Piazza is a devout Roman Catholic.
 His faith was instilled in him by his Catholic mother and was featured in Champions of Faith, a DVD documentary exploring the intersection of Catholic religious faith and sports.
 He also appeared in the follow-up video Champions of Faith: Bases of Life.

 Piazza is also avidly involved in the National Italian American Sports Hall of Fame in Chicago.

-While playing with the Mets, Piazza was a resident of Cresskill, New Jersey.
-He also maintained a penthouse apartment on 18th Street in New York City.